cmdavid-epfl/Project/README.md

 # Research questions
 Answering the following questions will help us understand the dynamics of innovation and come up with a meaningful analysis.
+- **Q1** What does the typical patent-holder look like today (Corporation, Universities, Governments, Individuals), and how has that evolved throughout time / geographies ?
+- **Q1.1** Is a migration of innovators through time visible in the data, e.g. a convergence towards certain innovation centers?
+- **Q1.2** How has the number of assignees and inventors evolved through time for different patent types?
+Are there significant differences in these numbers between different geographies?
-- How can we best identify and visualize different geographical innovation networks?
+- **Q2** How can we best identify and visualize different geographical innovation networks?
 Can we estimate the number of people in such networks?
-  - If we then take a few examples of different types of companies and look at the network of patents supporting their own patents, will these networks match up with the former innovation networks, or will they be more self-contained?
+- **Q2.1** If we then take a few examples of different types of companies and look at the network of patents supporting their own patents, will these networks match up with the former innovation networks, or will they be more self-contained?
 In the latter case, can we estimate the number of people that make up these networks?
+Are these innovation networks concentrated around specific areas, or are they spread out ?
-  - Do similar companies use the same knowledge bases to innovate?
+- **Q2-2** Do similar companies use the same knowledge bases to innovate?
 For example, if we look at different social networking companies, will the networks supporting their patents be distinct?
+Will a given companies patents mostly cite their own previous patents, or will they tap outside innovation networks?
+On what scale?
-  - What about if we look at university/academic knowledge bases and compare them with those of the companies analyzed above?
+- **Q2.3**  What about if we look at university/academic knowledge bases and compare them with those of the companies analyzed above?
-  - What about governmental or non-governmental organizations, or international agencies?
+- **Q2.4** What about governmental or non-governmental organizations, or international agencies?
-- Which geographical zones, if any, are innovating the most in what fields? and how have these zones shifted through time?
-  - If they have shifted significantly, what about the knowledge bases?
-Have they also shifted geographically?
-  - In general, what are the most rapidly innovating fields today?
-- Is there a relationship between the number of patents granted in any given field/geographical area and the number of citations from patents in that field/area?
-Is there a causal relationship there?
-In which direction?
-- What does the typical patent-holder look like today (Corporation, Universities, Governments, Individuals), and how has that evolved throughout time / geographies ?
+- **Q2.5** How have the innovation networks identified above evolved through time?

 # Dataset